ukhsa-collaboration/ai-blast-genotyping/README.md

 # AI BLAST genotyping

-command line tool for running the BLAST genotyping method
+This repo contains the command line tool for running the universal BLAST genotyping method as well as helper scripts to process new genotype references and generate FASTA files for genotyping.

 # Requirements & Dependencies
 To run this tool you will need to numpy, pandas and BLAST installed.
 The versions are present in the requirements.txt file.
 Installation can be performed with either pip or conda.

-# Running on the HPC
+## Running on the old HPC

 To run this script on the HPC you will need to load pre-existing modules, and have copied over and un-zip the gitlab code for both the AI BLAST genotyping gitlab repo.
 You do not have to install further python modules or use the requirements.txt due to the limitations of updating python code on the HPC.